Zizaco/entrust/README.md

 }
 ```

-The `Permission` model has two attributes: `name` and `display_name`.
+The `Permission` model has the same three attributes as the `Role`: `name`, `display_name`, and `description`.
+These
+three fields have the same general purpose as for your Roles, but instead applied to the Permission model.
-`name`, as you can imagine, is the name of the Permission.
-For example: "Admin", "Owner", "Employee", "can_manage".
+`name` is the unique name of the Permission.
+For example: "create-post", "edit-user", "post-payment",
-`display_name` is a viewer friendly version of the permission string.
-"Admin", "Can Manage", "Something Cool".
+"mailing-list-subscribe". `display_name` is a viewer friendly version of the permission string.
+For example "Create
+Posts", "Edit Users", "Post Payments", "Subscribe to mailing list".
+Description can be a more detailed explanation for
+the Permission.
+In general, it may be helpful to think of the attributes in the form of a sentence: "The permission
+`display_name` allows a user to `description`."

 Next, use the `HasRole` trait in your existing `User` model.
 For example: